slowernews/wisdom-tldr/README.md

 You Need to Stand Up for Yourself
 Never be afraid to stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears

+What is more selfless?
+-Making sure that you are taken care of so that you can take care of others?
+-Or focusing all of your energy on others until you are burnt out, angry, and depressed?
 -->

 > *'A man is free at the instant he wants to be.' -- Voltaire*